Relief Residential Support Worker, Assigned/Fixed Shifts

 - Current knowledge of basic criminal and family law, the Child and Family Services Act and related legal issues and resources.

-- Highly developed interpersonal skills, and verbal and written communication skills.
+- Excellent interpersonal skills, and verbal and written communication skills.

 - Proficient in the use of computer software.